 The financial assistance is paid in four equal instalments as the work progresses; the last instalment is paid at the end of the project.
 Conditions apply to each payment.

 For renovation projects, the maximum amount of financial assistance is $500,000 per building.
-For demolition-reconstruction projects, the maximum amount granted may be higher.
+For demolition-reconstruction projects and for housing coops and non-profits, the maximum amount granted may be higher.